DavidGilson24/Old-Portfolio/README.md

 - Responsive and simplistic design.
 - Clean and minimalist layout
-- Detailed information about my experience with various programming languages and technologies
+- Information about my experience with various programming languages and technologies
-- Sections to showcase my projects, education, and certifications
+- Project showcase and details
 - Contact information for reaching out to me

 ## Technologies